1Regina/Rocket_Academy/Bootcamp/module3/README.md

     ```
     npm install --save-dev sequelize-cli
     ```
 4. Create the empty folders config, migrations, models, and seeders.
 These will store Sequelize files that we will need to create for our application.
 We will explore what each of these folders.
 We can also create these folders with the `npx sequelize init` command if npm is not global.
+But the config file will become config.json which is incorrect.
+Better to do mkdir.
     ```
     mkdir config migrations models seeders
     ```